EESSI/docs/docs/test-suite/writing-portable-tests.md

 valid_systems = f'+{FEATURES[GPU]} %{GPU_VENDOR}={GPU_VENDORS[NVIDIA]}'
 ```

-which will make sure that a test instance is only generated for partitions in the ReFrame configuration file that specify that they _have_ the corresponding feature and extras:
+which makes sure that a test instance is only generated for partitions (as defined in the ReFrame configuration file) that specify that they _have_ the corresponding feature and extras:

 ```python
 from eessi.testsuite.constants import FEATURES, GPU, GPU_VENDOR, GPU_VENDORS, NVIDIA